Cybervault-1/cybersecurity-portfolio1/08-linux-security-labs/01-security-audit-tool/README.md

 ## Scenario

-Following a two-week contractor engagement at **NexaCore Technologies**, the internal security team flagged anomalous activity on a critical Linux server , including unrecognised user accounts, unauthorised services, and unusual system configurations.
-A post-access security audit was initiated to assess the integrity of the system before it was returned to production.
+You've just joined **NexaCore Technologies** as a Security Analyst.
+On your first day, your manager pulls you aside.

+> *"We had a contractor working on this Linux server for the past two weeks.
+He's gone now, but before he left, one of our engineers noticed some strange behaviour — unfamiliar user accounts, unusual open ports, and services running that nobody recognises.
+We don't have time to check it manually.
+I need you to build a script that automatically audits this server and gives us a full security report."*

-As the Security Analyst assigned to the case, the objective was to develop an automated audit tool capable of systematically enumerating system security posture, identifying misconfigurations, and producing a structured report for the incident response team.
+Your job: build an automated script that scans the server for security risks and produces a structured report for the security team.

 ## Objective

-Design and deploy a bash-based security audit script that automates the enumeration of a Linux system across eight critical security domains, reduces manual investigation time, and outputs a timestamped structured report suitable for security team review and incident documentation.
+Develop a bash script that systematically audits a Linux system across 8 security categories and automatically generates a timestamped report.

 ## Script Overview